 Please dress comfortably for the weather and activities.
 You will be walking across a stage area to receive your award.
 There is always a wide range of clothing styles from dressy to casual, and we respect your family's decision about appropriate attire.

 The ceremony generally lasts from one to one-and-a-half hours.
-The hosting institution may plan optional activities before or after the ceremony itself.
-These activities are outlined on the ceremony details pages for each State or the Grand Ceremony.
+The hosting institution may plan optional activities before and/or after the ceremony itself.

 Ceremonies on school days